Online fall foliage maps track seasonal leaf change

 It’s time to start looking for that leaf rake stored in the back of the garden shed.

-And for those who don’t dread the annual changing of the leaf guard,, the Pennsylvania Bureau of Forestry is touting its Penn’s Woods Fall Foliage Map .
+And for those who don’t dread the annual changing of the leaf guard, the Pennsylvania Bureau of Forestry is touting its Penn’s Woods Fall Foliage Map .

 Experts with the state Department of Conservation and Natural Resources said weekly fall foliage reports will be available online starting Sept.
 27, and will be updated every Thursday thereafter throughout the fall.